POETRY PLAYS....

 LIFE CLASS

 In his last few moments in his remote shack on the Suffolk marshes, a reclusive hoarder strives to make sense of his ghosts and clutter.
 Poet and photographer Martin Figura, with his celebrated wit and humanity, shows us how even the most stunted of lives can be transformed into a work of profound art.
-A Theatre Voliere co-production, supported by Norwich Arts Centre, U Hope Productions and a Peter Howard bequest.

 LIFE CLASS